bleutyler/dijkstra-om-te-redden/README.md

 0.2.1 	- expanded tests, strengthened method
 0.3		- all tests completed for traingraph object methods - for the sake of brevity, testing is much less formal after this.
-					TestTrainGraph is thoroughly tested, all other testing is adhoc
+					TestTrainGraph is thoroughly tested, all other testing is adhoc 0.3.1	- added analyseren.py, the main executable
+0.4		- traingraph renamed to more generic graph object - lib.graph

 DESIGN: